dodona-edu/dodona-edu.github.io/en/tested/README.md

 # TESTed: one judge to rule them all

-TESTed is an *educational software testing framework* (a *judge*), which allows testing submissions for programming exercises based on a programming-language-independent test suite.
+TESTed is an *educational software testing framework* (also known as a *judge*) to test submissions for programming exercises using a programming-language-independent test suite.
-This means that the requirements for submissions only need to be specified once, while you can still automatically test submissions in different programming languages.
+It allows specifying software requirements (i.e. the tests) for an exercise once, while submissions in different programming languages can be tested automatically.
-TESTed can be used as a standalone tool, but is also integrated into Dodona.
+TESTed can be used as a standalone command line tool, but it's also integrated as a judge into the online learning platform [Dodona](https://dodona.ugent.be).

-## When do you use TESTed?
+## When to use TESTed?

-In which circumstances can you use TESTed to create programming exercises?
-First, TESTed must support the programming language you want to use.
+The first requirement to using TESTed is that TESTed must support your target programming language(s).
 Currently, the following languages are supported:

 * Bash